stepheng323/fintech-core/README.md

 - Clone this repo
 - Cd into fintech-core
 - install nodejs and npm if you dont have them already on your machine
-- install create a mysql database and add the connection string to the .env file
+- create a mysql database and add the connection string to the .env file
 - run "npm install" to install project dependencies
 - run "npm run migration" to migrate schema against the database
 - finally, start the server with "npm run dev"